zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: {TODO} minutes

 The first step for Parts Unlimited is to assess whether their apps have dependencies on unsupported features on Azure App Service.
-In this exercise, you use the [App Service migration assistant](https://appmigration.microsoft.com/) to evaluate Parts Unlimited's web site for a migration to Azure App Service.
+In this exercise, you use an **Azure Migrate** tool called the [App Service migration assistant](https://appmigration.microsoft.com/) to evaluate Parts Unlimited's web site for a migration to Azure App Service.
 The assessment runs readiness checks and provides potential remediation steps for common issues.
 Once the assessment succeeds, we will proceed with the migration as well.
 You will use a simulated on-premises environment hosted in virtual machines running on Azure.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **WebVM** VM by selecting **Resource groups** from Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **WebVM** VM from the list of resources.